moniburnejko/ecommerce-etl-dq/data/README.md

   - standardized and validated versions of all columns
   - unified naming conventions (snake_case)
   - consistent numeric and date formatting
-  - resolved lookups (joined `Products`, `Customers`, and supporting tables)
+  - resolved lookups (joined `products`, `customers`)
   - sheet **`dq_sales_2023_demo`** with example validation output
+    *(the data in this sheet was created intentionally to showcase the validation process and demonstrate how data quality rules are applied - even when the real dataset has few or no issues)*
   - **use case:** to demonstrate the outcome of the etl + dq pipeline and provide a before/after comparison.

 ## usage notes
-- raw data files are **excluded from git tracking** via `.gitignore` for privacy and storage optimization.
+- raw data files are **excluded from git tracking** via .gitignore for privacy and storage optimization.
 - only **sample and final sample files** are versioned publicly to illustrate etl + validation workflows.
 - all public examples are synthetic and safe sharing.